Information on

 3. All fonts for the entire project, both screen and printer, are to be included.

 4. All images (photos & illustrations) need to be included.
-Most of the pagination softwares on the market merely "place" the source file, in that it links to an outside file and therefore the source file must accompany or it won't "know" what's to go in that spot and will print extremely low-resolution if at all.
+Most of the softwares on the market merely "place" the source file, meaning it links to an outside file and therefore the source file must accompany it or it won't "know" what to place in that spot.

 5. All files need to have a suffix appending.
-Claffey Printing accepts and supports most any (but not all) softwares, so if the extensions are at the end of all of the files, not only will there be more likelyhood of the file opening correctly on our end, but if there are files having extensions to software that we don't happen to have, at least we know from/to what software that file is associated and how best to handle it.
+Claffey Printing accepts and supports most any (but not all) softwares.
+If the extensions are at the end of all of the files, not only will there be a greater chance of the file opening correctly on our end, but if there are files that have extensions to software that we don't have, at least we know from/to what software that file is associated and how best to handle it.

-6. A PDF file of the job showing how its to look when completed is required.
-This should be a low-rez version so that the images (and the rest of the content) are sampled down.
-This will aid in keeping file size down, while showing the final product as it was intended.
+6. A PDF file of the job showing how it should look when completed, is required.
+This should be a low-resolution version so that the images (and the rest of the content) are sampled down.
+This will aid in keeping file size down, while showing the final product as intended.

 Claffey Printing Company